shinken-solutions/shinken/doc/source/02_gettingstarted/upgrading-shinken.rst

 Upgrading From Previous Shinken Releases
 =========================================

 See the :ref:`update page for that <thebasics/update>`.
-Basically it's only about backuping and installing from a later git version.
+Basically it's only about backuping and installing from a later git version (or package).

 Upgrading From Nagios 3.x